dhansonTechtonic/database-mongoDB-express-axios-phase/README.md

 #### MovieDB.js
 [X] postMovie: uses axios to post a movie to the database

- -[X] parameters: formData
+ - parameters: formData

-[X] editMovie: uses axios to edit a movie in the database
+[X] editMovie: uses axios to edit a movie in the database by id

- -[X] parameters: formData, id
+ - parameters: formData, id

+ [X] deleteMovie: uses axios to delete a movie in the database by id

+ - parameters: id

+ [X] getMovies: uses axios to get all movies in the database

+ - parameters: none

+ [X] editMovie: uses axios to get a specific movie in the database by id

+ - parameters: id